SSD Journaling

 When SSD Journaling is enabled, the cluster will be configured to a minimum replica count of one, This is similar to the configuration used with Persistent Memory (DCPMM).

 Journaling devices are one or more SSD devices that are marked during installation to be used for journaling.
 It is recommended to use low latency, high endurance, write-intensive SSDs.
-See the SSD Journaling Installation documentation for additional information.
+See the Setting the Journal SSD Configuration documentation for additional information.

 Multiple Journal SSD Devices